shredthaGNAR/list-of-my-starred-repos/README.md

 * [fastaddons/AI-Anywhere](https://github.com/fastaddons/AI-Anywhere): None
 * [dakshpareek/ai-bookmark-organizer](https://github.com/dakshpareek/ai-bookmark-organizer): Organize your bookmarks effortlessly with AI-powered categorization.
 * [vanrohan/ai-bookmark-organizer](https://github.com/vanrohan/ai-bookmark-organizer): None
+* [Tolga1452/ai-prompts](https://github.com/Tolga1452/ai-prompts): A collection of original system prompts and tool data used for AI chatbots.
+Explore how companies such as ChatGPT prompt their AIs!
 * [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI browser extensions & userscripts to augment your web experience
 * [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): A collection of unified blocklists designed to provide complete filtering capabilities for different online threats.
 These blocklists are curated from multiple sources, offering a robust solution for blocking ads, malware, trackers, and other unwanted content.
 * [Viren070/AIOStreams](https://github.com/Viren070/AIOStreams): One addon to rule them all.
 AIOStreams consolidates multiple Stremio addons and debrid services into a single, highly customisable super-addon.